fyasser/avevaEdge/README.md

 - **Dashboard Layout**: Includes a sidebar, top bar, and main content area for charts and data tables.
 - **Data Visualization**: Supports line charts, scatter plots, doughnut charts, and bar charts.
 - **Filters and Aggregation**: Allows users to filter data by date range, thresholds, and aggregation levels.
-- **Data Table**: Displays raw data with search, pagination, and sorting capabilities.
+- **Data Table**: Displays raw data with search, pagination, sorting capabilities, and comprehensive insights for key metrics including flow, pressure, fluid state, and noise levels.
 - **Real-Time Updates**: Uses Socket.IO to fetch and display new data dynamically.
 - **Dark Mode**: Provides a toggle for light and dark themes.
 - **Report Generation**: Generates and downloads HTML reports of the dashboard state.